Transport Dependency: Optimal Transport Based Dependency Measures: Simulations

-\newparagraph{Recognizing shapes} We begin with an investigation of the behavior of the afore mentioned coefficients in two dimensional settings, meaning $r = q = 1$.
+\paragraph{Recognizing shapes.} We begin with an investigation of the behavior of the aforementioned coefficients in two dimensional settings, meaning $r = q = 1$.
 Figure~\ref{fig:geometric} contains box plots depicting the coefficients' performance on simple geometries, like lines or circles, for $n = 50$ samples.
 As a point of reference, we also include uniform noise on $[0, 1]^2$.

 To showcase the Lipschitz-selectivity of $\tc_\alpha$, we chose to include the coefficient $\tc_3$ for $\alpha = 3$.
 Recall that this implies $\tc_3(\gamma) = 1$ whenever $\gamma$ is concentrated on the graph of a function whose slope is at most 3.
 Figure~\ref{fig:geometric} confirms this property of $\tc_3$, which is the only coefficient to assign maximal dependency to the zigzag function with slope 3 and the polynomial.
 On the zigzag function with 5 segments (and thus slope 5), it has already decreased to about 0.7.
 In this context, the $\mathrm{mic}$, which generally achieves high values on all geometries, performs notably well.
 It is also the coefficient that most clearly distinguishes the pretzel example from noise.
 Another noteworthy observation is that $\tc_*$ and $\mathrm{dcor}$ indeed behave comparably, especially on functional relations.
 On non-functional patterns, like the circle or the cross, $\tc_*$ assumes somewhat higher values than $\mathrm{dcor}$.
 At the same time, the bias of $\tc_*$ on independent noise (for which values of $0$ are expected in the limit of large $n$) is slightly higher than the one of $\mathrm{dcor}$, albeit with a smaller variance.
 Finally, as to be expected, the Pearson and Spearman correlation coefficients do a poor job at discerning non-monotonic structures.
 In case of the circle, for example, the values of these coefficients are systematically lower than when confronted with random noise.